hman523/monet/README.md

 ```
 Output: `x is 9`

-## Lists (note not released yet)
+## Lists
-Lists are recursive containers that will be able to hold any datatype, including another list.
+Lists are recursive containers that will be able to hold any datatype, including other lists.
-These lists will be used for iteration and will be closely associated with the map and reduce functions.
+These lists are used for iteration and will be closely associated with the map and reduce functions.
 A list is said to be null if it is empty.
 A list can contain a mix of any datatype.
-A future feature should allow for functions to be held in a list.